πΊοΈ Understanding Levels

 - Open the Content Browser

-- Navigate to the folder where you want to create the level (typically
+- Navigate to the folder where you want the level (typically

-This method is useful because it creates the level file directly in your chosen folder, keeping your project organized from the start.
+This keeps the level file directly in your chosen folder, keeping your project organized from the start.

 Saving Your Level